 Q) Do I have to take all courses for letter grades?

 A) Yes, except CENG 4, CENG199, NANO 1 or NANO 4, and NANO 199, which you take for pass/ no pass.

 Q) What if the class I want to add is full?

-A) If a class you hope to add is full, add yourself to the wait list.
-The wait list sequence is first-come, first-served.
+A) If a class you hope to add is full, add yourself to the waitlist.
+The wait list sequence is first-come, first serve.
 Be sure to enroll during your appointment time.
 An automated computer program will move eligible students off the wait lists and into classes as seats become available.
 It will run nightly through the end of the second week of the quarter.

 Q) What is the difference between college and department advising?

 A) Each undergraduate student at UC San Diego has academic advisors in their academic department, as well as in their college.

 The CENG and NANO Academic Advisors help students with major curriculum planning, petitions, regulations, degree checks, etc. The advisors can also refer students to faculty for advice on engineering specialization, technical electives, and career options.

 College Advisors help students with four-year curriculum planning and college-specific general education courses.